 Roll Call: Todd Stanley-yes, Mike Jones-yes, Cristie Hammond-yes, Michelle Shirer-yes, Robert Mapes-yes, Cheryl Ricketts-yes, Mary Herron-yes.
 Resolution passed.

+Add cardholder policy

 Transfers

 As the budget was written for 2017 fiscal year last December, the branch was included for the entire year.
 This was done due to the uncertainty of timing for the three phases of the construction project.
 There were an extra 8 months of funding not used for branch needs.
 Would like to move the majority of those leftover funds into the Capital Fund.
 There are several line items where the plan is to transfer funds in order to complete planned projects that were sidelined due to the opening of the branch or make purchases that will support the implementation of the new strategic plan.